 However, remarkably enough, Tunisians have proven fully committed, in spite of huge obstacles engendered by a catastrophic economic situation endured by their small peripheral developing country’s economy, caught up in the whirlpool of neoliberal globalization and foreign interferences, to building democratic institutions that are truly indigenous, neither imported nor transplanted.
 Institutions that include socio-economic rights as well, whether our usually anti-welfare state, anti-union, free-market worshipper democratization instructors, like it or not!

-Moreover, it seems that Tunisians are led on the chaotic path of building their own version of democracy by a singularly knowledgeable and highly educated and relatively cohesive social elite (I am not talking about the political class here) with a direct relationship, an almost organic link, to their people.
+Moreover, it seems that Tunisians are led on the chaotic path of building their own version of democracy by a singularly knowledgeable and highly educated, and relatively cohesive social elite (I am not talking about the political class here) with a direct relationship, an almost organic link, to their people.
 A democracy that is rooted in their country’s history, reflecting their people’s social and cultural specificities.
 ‘Cultural’ in a broad sense, not only religious, as our “democratizers” with their neo-conservative culturalist fixation on Islam believe!
 For these and other reasons, Tunisians certainly do not need any foreign interference, no democracy instructors, no foreign coaching by fake (“bidons”) experts and advice-givers, as they continue to forge their own path towards democracy!

-The Great Delusion: Liberal Dreams and International Realities, a talk given by John J Mearsheimer, R. Wendell Harrison Distinguished Service Professor of Political Science, the University of Chicago, at the Centre for International Studies and Diplomacy, SOAS University of London on 21 January 2019 –>> http://bit.ly/2Dv5nlZ
+The Great Delusion: Liberal Dreams and International Realities, a talk given by John J Mearsheimer, R. Wendell Harrison Distinguished Service Professor of Political Science at the University of Chicago, at the Centre for International Studies and Diplomacy, SOAS University of London, on 21 January 2019: http://bit.ly/2Dv5nlZ